It can be a black box for grant seekers. A huge headache for grantmakers.

 Addressing bias in your grant review process starts with knowing the types of bias and how to design specific elements of your review to account for them.
 Being proactive and creative is the name of the game when it comes to tackling bias.

-At the highest level, a solid grant review process spells out clear goals for the program, specifies review criteria, and determines which organizations best align with the particular funding opportunity.
+At the highest level, a solid grant review process delivered through an effective grant management software spells out clear goals for the program, specifies review criteria, and determines which organizations best align with the particular funding opportunity.

 Reviewers will vary.
 Results will as well.